risingwavelabs/risingwave-docs-legacy/docs/get-started.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/get-started/" />
 </head>

-This guide is designed to help you get up and running with RisingWave quickly and easily.
+This guide aims to provide a quick and easy way to get started with RisingWave.
 In this guide, we will walk you through the common tasks of using RisingWave.

-## Start RisingWave
+## Step 1: Start RisingWave

 :::info
-The following options start RisingWave in standalone mode.
+The following options start RisingWave in the standalone mode.
 In this mode, data is stored in the file system and the metadata is stored in the embedded SQLite database.
 Note that these connectors are not supported in standalone mode:`jdbc`, `postgresql-cdc`, `mysql-cdc`, `elastic-search`, and `cassandra`.

 For extensive testing or single-machine deployment, consider [starting RisingWave via Docker Compose](/deploy/risingwave-docker-compose.md).
 For production environments, consider [RisingWave Cloud](/deploy/risingwave-cloud.md), our fully managed service, or [deployment on Kubernetes using the Operator](/deploy/risingwave-kubernetes.md) or [Helm Chart](/deploy/deploy-k8s-helm.md).
 :::